 This may be a good time to look around your loved one’s home for potential safety hazards.
 Being proactive may prevent an injury or accident from occurring in the home.
 It’s important to assess the situation carefully.
 Your elderly loved one may be reluctant to bring household problems to your attention due to concerns about costs, a desire to maintain personal independence, or simply not wanting to make extra work for you.

 - Look in and around the home for possible fall risks.
 Stairways, both inside and out, should have sturdy railings.
-Make sure that all railings are securely fixed to the wall.
+Make sure all railings are securely fixed to the wall.

-- Ensure that all entrances, hallways and stairs have good lighting.
+- Ensure all entrances, hallways and stairs have good lighting.
 Diminished vision combined with poor lighting increases the likelihood of falls.
 Add nightlights in and around the bathroom.

-- Make sure that appliances, electrical devices and outlets are in good working order.
+- Make sure appliances, electrical devices and outlets are in good working order.
 If necessary, make repairs and replacements.

 - Turn down the thermostat on the hot water heater.
 Older adults can accidentally be scalded due to decreased sensitivity to hot water.
 Set the water temperature at or below 120 degrees Fahrenheit.